maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 <br>
 ![][Color Wheel]

 Fortunately for us, there are a number of online color wheels we can use.
-There is a list of them in the [Color Wheels][] section of Appendix 12.
-We will use one called [Color Calculator][].
-Before we calculate our colors familiarize yourself with the different ways you can derive colors on the color wheel:
+There is a list of them in the [Color Wheels][] section of Appendix 12, but before we use one familiarize yourself with the different ways you can derive colors on the color wheel:

 - [Analogous][]
 - [Complementary][]